- What exactly is Factary? What does it do?

 In the past Factary maintained an internal database of wealthy, influential and philanthropic UK-based individuals.
 This database was composed using information entirely from the public domain, and maintained by Factary’s team of researchers.

-However, last year Factary took the decision to dissolve its internal database and remove all its information from our servers.
+However, in 2017 Factary took the decision to drop its internal database and remove all its information from our servers.
 We no longer maintain such a database, and don’t intend to do so in the future.

 We do maintain a database of statistical information of geographical wealth indicators in the UK.
 This database, which is the basis of our current database screening service, contains no personal information, or information that would allow the personal identification of any individuals.